iriskimm/gui_practice/README.md

 # Images Combiner

 ## Info
-This program combines multiple images into a single image with user's choice of size and format.
+This program combines multiple images into a single image with the user's choice of file size, file path and file format.

 ## Preview
 <img src="images_combiner/images/preview1.png">